 3pm: The traffic report is awful this afternoon so I call the family chauffeur and instruct him to leave half an hour early to pick up the kids from school.

 4pm: Henry’s diary is set for tomorrow so I take the time to do some admin.
-The family has racked up several parking tickets over the past week which need paying.
+The family has racked up several parking tickets over the past week.
 I look at the account and check the utility bills are all in order but notice that an unusually high amount has been debited from the account.
 It looks like Henry’s wife has bought another horse.
 He’s definitely not aware of it but I decide to let them work it out between themselves.

 5pm: I leave the office to head to my fine art course.
 Henry has organised this ahead of me project-managing their property fit-out in Tuscany next year.